MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 - **Headers Routing Information:** The routing information provides the route of an email as its being transferred between computers.
 - **Sender Policy Framework (SPF):** An email validation to help prevent/detect spoofing.
 In the SPF record, you can determine which IP addresses and domains can send emails on behalf of the domain.
 - **SPF = Pass:** The SPF TXT record determined the sender is permitted to send on behalf of a domain.
   - SPF = Neutral
-    - SPF = Fail: The policy configuration determines the outcome of the message
+  - SPF = Fail: The policy configuration determines the outcome of the message Sender IP
-        Sender IP
   - SMTP Mail: Validate if this is a legitimate domain

 - **Common Values:** Here is a breakdown of the most commonly used and viewed headers, and their values.
 This is valuable information and you can use them in the **Search** fields in Threat Explorer.
   - From address
   - Subject
   - Message ID
   - To address
   - Return-path address

 - **Authentication-Results:** You can find what your email client authenticated when the email was sent.
 It will provide you with SPF and DKIM authentication.

 - **Originating IP:** The original IP can be used to determine if the IP is blocklisted and to obtain the geo location.

 - **Spam Confidence Level (SCL):** This determines the probability of an incoming email is spam.
-    **SCL Rating:**
-    - -1: Non-spam coming from a safe sender, safe recipient, or safe listed IP address (trusted partner)
+  - \-1: Bypass most spam filtering from a safe sender, safe recipient, or safe listed IP address (trusted partner)
   - 0, 1: Non-spam because the message was scanned and determined to be clean
   - 5, 6: Spam
   - 7, 8, 9: High confidence spam

 The SPF record is stored within a DNS database and is bundled with the DNS lookup information.
 You can manually check the Sender Policy Framework (SPF) record for a domain by using the *nslookup* command:

 1. Open the command prompt (**Start > Run > cmd**).
-2. Type the command as: *nslookup -type=txt"* a space, and then the domain/host name.
+2. Type the command as: `nslookup -type=txt"` a space, and then the domain/host name.
 For example:

-    ```powershell
+    ```DOS
      nslookup -type=txt domainname.com
     ```

->[!Note]
+> [!NOTE]
->*-all* (reject or fail them - don't deliver the email if anything does not match), this is recommended.
+> *-all* (reject or fail them - don't deliver the email if anything does not match), this is recommended.
->

 ### Check if DKIM is enabled on your custom domains in Office 365